 Some useful tips regarding using assets for a mortgage:

-- Move money into a savings account the minute you start looking for a property.
+- Move money into a checking or savings account the minute you start looking for a property.
 This will allow those funds to be seasoned, and thus won’t require sourcing.

 - Get a VOD, or Verification of Deposit from your local bank that provides the overall balance of your account, and your average balance based on two months.
 This is better than providing bank statements, which may show payroll and other information that you may not want to disclose.
 Even if the mortgage company initially asks for bank statements, a VOD should suffice.